mahdafr/20u_cs5391-t4/README.md

     - Why is it useful to plot on a logarithmic scale?
 3. Summarize the traffic by which TCP/UDP port numbers are used.
     - Create two tables, listing the top-ten port numbers by __sender traffic volume__ (i.e., by source port number) and by __receiver traffic volume__ (i.e., by destination port number), including the percentage of traffic (by bytes) they contribute.
+        - The two tables are available as a screenshot of `ports.py` output, found in `tables.png`
+        - The results were computed through the use of the [NumPy library's](https://numpy.org/doc/stable/reference/generated/numpy.unique.html) `unique()` method, which returned a list of all values that appeared in a list, and the frequency of their appearance
+        - I also used the [NumPy library's](https://numpy.org/doc/stable/reference/generated/numpy.argsort.html) `argsort()` method to figure the top 10 most frequently used ports for `src` and `dst` traffic
     - Where possible, explain what applications are likely be responsible for this traffic. (_See the IANA port numbers reference for details_)
     - Explain any significant differences between the results for __sender vs. receiver__ port numbers.
 4. Aggregate the traffic volumes based on the source IP prefix.